For the latest on the Salomon S/Lab Ultra, check out our Salamon S/Lab Ultra 3 review.

 Salomon S/Lab Overall Impressions

 The S/Lab Ultra is a 10.7-ounce shoe with an 8mm drop that is aimed at taking on the 100-mile distance.
 This is, by far, the most protective S/Lab shoe I’ve ever worn and I have confidence that this shoe would last well past 500 miles, which could help make up for the $180 price tag.
 While the fit, traction, and cushioning are more ample than any Salomon shoe I’ve worn, this is still a shoe for runners with a narrower forefoot.
-I was able to get away with racing a 100k in this shoe by wearing very thin socks, but toward the later stages of the race, I felt my feet swelling against the walls of the toebox.
+I was able to get away with racing a 100k in this shoe by wearing very thin running socks, but toward the later stages of the race, I felt my feet swelling against the walls of the toebox.

 For Salomon runners, this shoe will definitely fit in your quiver and will likely become your ultra shoe of choice.
 I think that Salomon could do away with the Sensifit foot wraps and concentrate on lightening the upper while maintaining an already-perfected midsole and outsole.
 Of course, what I would like to see is for Salomon to widen the toebox of this shoe or offer widths that would accommodate more runners.
 Overall, what you get with the S/Lab Ultra is a supremely engineered shoe with great function and aesthetics that can take on the gnarliest terrain at any distance.